obokhove/wetropolis20162020/feedback/README.md

 ## Instructions on how to run Wetropolis

 Pointers for its smooth running on site for "wardens":
 - Use the Raspberry Pi to run the serial monitor, on which one can check the collected outcomes of the two Galtonboards; if to far of and/or out of phase please check the levelness of the board with the water level.
 By closing and opening the serial monitor, the count starts again.
-Open folder on desktop (top, second/last one on right, click on Arduino file; when open click on tools and then in menu on serial monitor),
+Open folder on desktop (top, second/last one on right), click on Arduino file; when open click on tools and then in menu on serial monitor.
+E.g., on 21-02-2020 the 4th channels on (Galton Board 1) GB1 had 60 counts and GB2 had 120, while they should roughly be the same; after using the water level I saw the board was not level; I took a peg aay, restarted the Raspberry Pi and teh count after a while was 32-32.
 - Check at times whether the water level in the main reservoir is submerging the pumps; the water also cools the pumps, which otherwise burn out.
-Use the bucket to refill.
+Use the bucket to refill (usually half a bucket suffices).
 - Check at times whether the city-overflow collection bin is full, or not, and empty when full into the main reservoir.
 - A pump to the upstream reservoir can be sinced with  the moor for extra peak flow, say under climate change, this option can be turned on or off; in either case check whether 9s of rain in both moor and city reservoir leads to a flood.
 If not or if too much water, turn the main water supply in the top of the river down or up.
 Then check again.
 - Check whether 9s in moor and city reservoir gives a city flood: further fine tuning is possible by loosening the clamp near the city and putting a wooden peg underneath!
 - When a duck floats in the drain to the reservoir at the end of the river it may block the pipe.
 So please unplug when that happens.
 - There need to be four steel balls in the running; there are extra smaller ball in the grey tool bag.
+- All attendants/wardens: well done, good luck and enjoy.

 Extra pointers:
-- Grey tool back (in boxes behind the scenes) contains tools.
+- Grey tool back (in one of boxes behind the scenes) contains tools.
 - When an exhibition goes on longer than one (half) day, then please cover the river set-up with the blanket and the sockets and raspberry pi associated with the Galton board with the bubble wrap provided.
 - Bring extra replacement pumps.
 - Packing up: the entire set-up fits into the back of Kia with back seats folded down.
 - Make a feedback board; collect feedback given directly.

+Notes, future work:
+- sockets should be in one shielded box.
+- extra cover on back of Galton-board set-up/marble run.
+- fix drainage city, use screw fittings and water collection box, with two valves (one in measurment device and one into reservoir)
+- secure drain pipes (one below seam and one at end of river).
+- buy small toy houses.
+- add switch board with several cases: normal one, climate one, extra flooding one, drought one, climate and drought and let audience analyse by observation which one is on.
+Do maths and progam options in Arduino.
+- make Arduino graphs
+- make matching simulations and DA etc, with associated display.